UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team09-AnimeGAN.md

 ![Sample Output Images 3nd Attempt]({{'/assets/images/team09/attempt_3.png' | relative_url}}){: style="width: 800px; max-width: 100%;"}
 <center><b>Fig 9.1.</b> Sample Output Images From the Third Attempt (<b>FID(50k)=218.70</b>)</center>

-From figure 9.1, the generator is able to generate some meaningful output after over 1000k iterations.
+From figure 9.1, the generator was able to generate some meaningful output after over 1000k iterations.
 However, not only the quality of the generated image is not ideal even compared to Fig 6.1 with a much higher FID score, it also suffers from a mode collapse.
-The generators learns to generate a few sets of the same faces to fool the discriminator, and the discriminator is unable to learn out of this trap from the generator.
+The generators learned to generate a few sets of the same faces to fool the discriminator, and the discriminator was unable to learn out of this trap from the generator.
 ### Evaluation and Analysis
 From the above attempt, we can see that for a relatively small dataset, it is very hard to properly train a GAN model with ViT discriminator even after making necessary modeification of the original ViT.
 But from the training curve, we can see that the training is relatively stable with the modification, but there are still requirements of training GAN that might not be satisfied by the above experiments:
-1. The ViT model might not have the same model capacity as the generator, therefore, the the model tends to suffer from mode collapse.
+1. The ViT model might not have the same model capacity as the generator, therefore, the the model might tend to suffer from mode collapse.
 2. The learning rate of the discriminator and the generator need to be carefully chosen to successfully train the model, but the above experiments might be using suboptimal learning rates.
 3. Training ViT typically works better on larger datasets.
 With a dataset of only ~3000 images, it is very hard to train the ViT properly from scratch as ViT lacks the inductive bias that convolution based model such as ResNet has.